kingreza/Swift-Observer/README.md

 We added a hashValue function that returns an Int.
 Since our Zipcode value will be unique for each Zipcode and since String already implements Hashable we can return our Zipcode's value.hashValue.

 we also define == operator for Zipcode to compare Zipcode's value for equality.
 This will make our Zipcode class conform to the Equatable protocol.
 Note that this is done outside out of Zipcode's class definition.
-More info on Hashable and Equatable
+More info on <a href="https://developer.apple.com/library/watchos/documentation/Swift/Reference/Swift_Hashable_Protocol/index.html">Hashable</a> and <a href="https://developer.apple.com/library/watchos/documentation/Swift/Reference/Swift_Equatable_Protocol/index.html">Equatable</a>

 Alright let's get back to our ZipcodePriceManager.
 Next we will implement our notify function.
 We want our ZipcodePriceManager subscriber to consumer its notifications so that every change to a mechanic's status will increase and decrease the zipcode number of supply.